jernejsk/OpenELEC-OPi2/README.md

 *Working*
 - USB
 - Integrated WIFI on OPi2 and OPiPlus
-- Ethernet on OPi2 & OPiPC (driver is WIP, so it might be unstable)
+- Ethernet (driver is WIP, so it might be unstable)
 - LEDs
+- eMMC on OPiPlus

 *Should work, but not tested*
 - IR
-- eMMC on OPiPlus
 - GPIOs
 - SATA on OPiPlus